Staff

 She received her bachelor’s degree in economics, business, and management from Empire State College.
 She earned Chartered Advisor in Philanthropy credentials mastering financial details involved in different forms of charitable giving and completed Plus Delta a disciplined approach of fundraising.
 In addition, she is a graduate of Trust and Estate Administration schools offered by the New York Bankers Association.

-Nancy served as president and board member of the Finger Lakes Chapter of the Association of Fundraising Professionals.
-Currently she is on the Board of the Estate Planning Council of Tompkins County and Planned Giving Advisory council for Unity House.
-She is a past member of Rotary International, United Way Pacesetter Campaign and Ithaca High School Sports Booster.
+Nancy is on the Board of the Estate Planning Council of Tompkins County and Planned Giving Advisory council for Unity House.
+She served as president and board member of the Finger Lakes Chapter of the Association of Fundraising Professionals, Rotary International, United Way Pacesetter Campaign and Ithaca High School Sports Booster.
 She volunteered on the Endowment Committee for the City Federation of Women’s Organizations, Tompkins Learning Partners Capital Campaign, and Tompkins Cortland Community College Foundation Alumni Committee.

 Madeline Rosas